TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 Option                      Value type      Description
 =========================   =============== ================================================================
 threshold                   float           The radius of the subcluster obtained by merging a new sample
-                                            and the closest subcluster should be lesser than the threshold.
+                                            and the closest subcluster should be smaller than the threshold.
                                             Otherwise a new subcluster is started. branching_factor            int             Maximum number of CF subclusters in each node. n_clusters                  int             Number of clusters after the final clustering step, which